oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ### <a name="AddressingFunctions" href="#AddressingFunctions">4.5.2 Addressing Functions</a>

-The grammar for addressing and invoking functions is defined by a number of syntax grammar rules in [OData-ABNF](#ODataABNF), in particular:
+The grammar for addressing and invoking functions is defined by syntax rules in [OData-ABNF](#ODataABNF), in particular:
 - The function import call syntax rules `complexFunctionImportCall`, `complexColFunctionImportCall`, `entityFunctionImportCall`, `entityColFunctionImportCall`,